OpenBankingUK/read-write-api-docs-pub/resources and data models/cbpii/funds-confirmation-consent.md

 If the PSU revokes consent to confirm funds with the CBPII, the CBPII **must** delete the **funds-confirmation-consent** resource.

-* This is done by making a call to DELETE the **funds-confirmation-consent** resource.
+* This is done by making a call to DELETE the **funds-confirmation-consent** resource as soon as is practically possible.
 * Prior to calling the operation, the CBPII must have an access token issued by the ASPSP using a client credentials grant.

 ## Data Model